Battery care; it’s one of those everyday, mundane tasks that’s so easy to overlook.

-The average cost of a new battery, depending upon the lift truck, will run you between $2,000-$8,000.
+Depending upon the lift truck, the average cost of a new battery will run between $2,000-$8,000.
 Protect your investment!
 With proper care and preventative maintenance, a new battery should last you between five and seven years.
 Because of neglect and poor charging practices, many batteries need to be replaced in half that time.

 In order to prolong the life of your batteries, I have a few maintenance tips.

 - When to Charge: Before recharging your batteries, you should wait until the battery is at least 80% discharged.
 Each time you charge before that 80% mark, you are unnecessarily reducing the number of life cycles for your battery unless you’re utilizing an opportunity charging-specific system.
 Most batteries can be charged 1600 – 2100 times in their useful life.
 Every charge counts, so only recharge a battery when it really needs it.

 - How Long to Charge: With each charge, you should fully charge the battery; approx. 6-8 hours with a proper cool down period of around 2 hours.
 This shouldn’t be a problem if you’re charging batteries overnight.